-Perhaps you have a little spider crack from a stone that flew off of a gravel truck, and the crack is spreading across your vehicle’s windshield.
+Perhaps you have a little spider crack from a stone that flew off a gravel truck, and the crack is spreading across your vehicle’s windshield.
 Or maybe a thief smashed a window to steal your car stereo.

 Insurance companies provide auto glass insurance coverage in your standard auto policy.
 An independent agent can help you learn about auto glass coverage, and can also compare prices from multiple companies to help you find the policy and price that is right for you.

 For example, if you have $600 in windshield damage, and your deductible is $200, your insurance company will cover the remaining $400 after your out-of-pocket deductible.

 The repair work your insurance covers will include the materials and labor charges.
-It may or may not cover upgrades you have done such as after-factory tinting on the windows.
+It may or may not cover upgrades you have done, such as after-factory tinting on the windows.